Hyundai Elantra Insurance Cost

 Is a Hyundai Elantra Expensive to Insure?

 The Elantra ranks 201st for insurance affordability, placing it in the more affordable half of all vehicles.
-But when compared specifically to other compact sedans, the Elantra ranks as the fourth most expensive model.
+When compared to other compact sedans, the Elantra ranks as the fourth most expensive model.

 Dodge Neon$55$107